• Menu

 Depending on your carving needs, there are a lot of different kinds of chip carving knives that you can use.
 First, let’s talk about what a chip carving knife is.

-A chip in woodworking or crafting is short for chip carving, a style of wood carving that uses sharp chisels or small gouges (like dentists use) to remove tiny chips from a piece of wood to create detailed images or designs.
+A chip in woodworking or crafting is short for chip carving, a style that uses sharp chisels or small gouges (like dentists use) to remove tiny chips from a piece of wood to create detailed images or designs.

 The name comes from using those same chips as canvases for your project because they look like little pieces of wood.
 So if you want to chip carve, you need a simple hand saw that lets you control where and how big each cut is or a carving knife!
 And it goes without saying that since it’s a knife, it should be razor-sharp!